-Deezer appears to have a bit of an identity crisis.
+Deezer appears to be stuck with a bit of an identity crisis.
 When we first reviewed the music streaming service in 2015, it clearly saw itself as a Spotify rival, bringing a vast library of music to a mainstream audience as efficiently as possible.

 By the time of our re-review, in early 2018, Deezer had begun courting the hi-fi crowd with a comprehensive catalogue of CD-quality tracks and murmurings of hi-res MQA support to come.

-Yet, here we are in 2020 and hi-res is yet to appear on the platform.
-Instead, Deezer has hopped into bed with Sony and is offering 360 Reality Audio streaming to subscribers to its HiFi tier.
+In 2020, with hi-res yet to appear on the platform, Deezer partnered with Sony and started offering 360 Reality Audio streaming to subscribers to its HiFi tier.

-While Spotify sticks resolutely to its compressed music streams until its 2021 HiFi tier announcement, Deezer has offered 'CD quality' tracks in the 16-bit/44.1kHz FLAC format.
+While Spotify stuck to compressed music streams until its 2021 HiFi tier announcement, Deezer has offered 'CD quality' tracks in the 16-bit/44.1kHz FLAC format since 2017.

-These tracks are available to those who subscribe to the £19.99 per-month HiFi tier – which used to cost £19.99 until roughly a year ago – and while initially you also needed to own one of a handful of specific devices, they can now be listened to via almost any device that supports the core Deezer experience, including phones and computers.
+These tracks are available to those who subscribe to the £14.99 ($14.99) per-month HiFi tier – which used to cost £19.99 until roughly a year ago – and while initially you also needed to own one of a handful of specific devices, they can now be enjoyed on almost any device that supports the core Deezer experience.

-It once looked likely that Deezer would add hi-res streaming to its repertoire, but the company has since decided to go down the 360 Reality Audio route.
-Think of this as like Dolby Atmos, but specifically for streamed music, and you've got the idea.
+It once looked likely that Deezer would add hi-res streaming to its repertoire, but the company has since decided to go down the 360 Reality Audio route, a sort of Dolby Atmos rival, but specifically for streamed music.

-Deezer is the only music streaming service to currently offer 360 Reality Audio, but it has since been joined by Tidal, Amazon Music HD and nugs.net (a streaming service dedicated to live concerts).
-Back to Deezer and the tracks available in the format are included as part of the HiFi subscription.
-You will need to download a different app, called 360 by Deezer, if you want to listen to them, but this extra app also gives access to all of the non-360 tracks of the standard app so you don't have to constantly switch between the two.
+Deezer was the first music streaming service to offer 360 Reality Audio, but it has since been joined by Tidal, Amazon Music HD and nugs.net (a streaming service dedicated to live concerts).
+Back to Deezer and the tracks available in the format are included as part of its HiFi subscription.
+You will need to download the 360 by Deezer app if you want to listen to them all, but this gives access to all of the non-360 tracks of the standard app, so you don't have to constantly switch between the two.

 The bad news is that 360 by Deezer is only available on iOS and Android devices.
 There are eight playlists, including 'New on 360 by Deezer' that can be enjoyed on a computer or hi-fi via the desktop app as teasers – but not the full package.

-Below Deezer HiFi there are three, more affordable, tiers.
-Premium (£9.99 per month) shares features with HiFi – no ads, unlimited streaming and control on mobile apps, and offline access – but limits sound quality to 320kbps.
+Below Deezer HiFi there are three tiers.
+Premium (£9.99, $9.99 per month) shares features with HiFi – no ads, unlimited streaming and control on mobile apps, and offline access – but limits sound quality to 320kbps.